https://invisible-island.net/ncurses/man/

 o X/Open Curses uses const less effectively than a later design

-might, in some cases applying it needlessly to values are already
+might, sometimes applying it needlessly to values that are already

-constant, and in most cases overlooking parameters which normally
+constant, and in most cases overlooking parameters that normally

 would use const.
-Using constant parameters for functions which do
+Passing const-qualified parameters to functions

 As an extension, this implementation can be configured to change